LiterallyTheOne/atmega32_lab/docs/session_3.md

 The reason that we can't put a delay between these two, is that we want each 7segment to have its value.
 If we put delay only the last number will show.

+## Put date

+Now we are ready to put dates on our 7segments.
+We want `year`, `month` and `day` show on the 7segments individually for a period of time.